-So, Chinese New Year is over and some of us are back at work.
-After all the festivities, spending time with family and friends, eating all the delicious food, receiving/giving ang pow, don’t forget to give some serious thought to the ang pow money coming your way.
+So, the Chinese New Year celebration is in full swing.
+While we revel in the festivities, spending time with family and friends, eating all the delicious food, and receiving/giving ang pow, don’t forget to give some serious thought to the ang pow money coming your way.

 Before we move on to the ang pow you received this year, what did you do with the money you received last year?
 Chances are you blew it up with some shopping and food hunting.
 Or if you are a teenager, you probably reluctantly (and with a big scowl!) handed it over to your parents.